Page 2: Building Local Community and Business Relationships

 Step-By-Step Business Planning

 Production units will include housing for farmers and farmhands.
-Multiple units positioned around major cities will increase producer household incomes from farming and help stabilize taxes bases.
+Multiple production units positioned around major cities will increase landowner and producer household incomes from farming, and help stabilize taxes bases.

 Non-Binding Planning Agreements

 To begin, we are inviting landowners and farmers to discuss non-binding planning agreements.
-My two Omaha area farms will be part of local demonstration projects.
+My two Omaha area farms will serve as open books demonstration projects for participating landowners and farmers.

 Phase I